sdclibbery/tradr/README.md

-x Display and sort by fill date on filled order page x Migrate API usage away from api.gdax.com to api.pro.coinbase.com. x !Auto pkg update not working??? - Check on this... - working now
-* Update npm packages
-* Handle case where order status lookup fails because order is not found o Theres a test case in the local DB as 37e39912-e1bb-4a4d-9683-c90ae4117a42
- * Catch it cleanly and return that status or throw
- * And then mark the order closed in the tracker DB
+x Display and sort by fill date on filled order page x Migrate API usage away from api.gdax.com to api.pro.coinbase.com. x !Auto pkg update not working??? - Check on this... - working now x Update npm packages x Handle case where order status lookup fails because order is not found o Theres a test case in the local DB as 37e39912-e1bb-4a4d-9683-c90ae4117a42 x Catch it cleanly and return that status or throw x And then mark the order closed in the tracker DB
 * Strategy: order intention and learning
  * Can leave notes on orders explaining the reasoning behind them
  * Product order page candle graphs show all orders overlaid graphically as rectangles